Vue Grid: Get Started with AG Grid

 For more information on import types please refer to the documentation here.

-This tutorial, as well as ll of our examples, use Vue 2 by default.

-For the Vue 3 version of this tutorial please see the documentaiton here.
+This tutorial covers the use of Vue 3 with AG Grid - for the Vue 2 version of this tutorial please see the documentaiton here.

 Add AG Grid to Your Project